Kav-K/GPTDiscord/detailed_guides/INSTALLATION.md

 sudo apt install python3.9
 sudo apt install python3.9-distutils # If this doesn't work, try sudo apt install python3-distutils
 # Install Pip for python3.9
-curl https://bootstrap.pypa.io/get-pip.py -o get-pip.pypython3.9 get-pip.py
+curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py
+python3.9 get-pip.py
 # Install project dependencies
-python3.9 -m pip install --ignore-installed PyYAMLpython3.9 -m pip install torch==1.9.1+cpu torchvision==0.10.1+cpu -f https://download.pytorch.org/whl/torch_stable.htmlpython3.9 -m pip install -r requirements.txtpython3.9 -m pip install .
+python3.9 -m pip install --ignore-installed PyYAML python3.9 -m pip install torch==1.9.1+cpu torchvision==0.10.1+cpu -f https://download.pytorch.org/whl/torch_stable.html
+python3.9 -m pip install -r requirements.txt
+python3.9 -m pip install .
 # Copy the sample.env file into a regular .env file. `DEBUG_GUILD` and the ID for `ALLOWED_GUILDS` can be found by right-clicking your server and choosing "Copy ID".
 Similarly, `DEBUG_CHANNEL` can be found by right-clicking your debug channel.
 cp sample.env .env
 # The command below is used to edit the .env file and to put in your API keys.
 You can right click within the